Use Azure AI Search without keys

 Local development

-• Assign your personal identity with RBAC roles on the specific resource.
+• Assign your personal identity to RBAC roles on the specific resource.

-• Use a tool to authenticate with Azure.
+• Use a tool like the Azure CLI or Azure PowerShell to authenticate with Azure.

 • Establish environment variables for your resource.